pabshazon/pocket-search/README.md

-# For my learning pleasure, a Tauri + Python + React with Typescript App to perform semantic search on top of your FS
+# A desktop crossplatform app: Tauri + Python + React with Typescript App to perform semantic search on top of your FS

 ### Development